deadlydog/deadlydog.github.io/_drafts/2025-01-24-Windows-tips-and-tricks.md

 Below are some of my favorites.

 As I discover more I'll add them here, so be sure to check back from time to time.
-Also, if you have any favorites that I don't have listed here, please let me know in the comments below.
+Also, if you have a favourite that I don't have listed here, please let me know in the comments below.

-## Things I modify after a fresh Windows install
+## Registry tweaks that don't have a GUI setting

 Some commands shown below may need to be ran from an elevated PowerShell prompt (i.e. run PowerShell as an Administrator), otherwise you may get an error like `Requested registry access is not allowed`.